-Here are 40 weird historical facts you probably didn’t learn in school.
+Here are 33 weird historical facts you probably didn’t learn in school.
 Some of them will astonish you, some will puzzle you and some will entertain you.

-1. In the Great Fire of London in 1666, which destroyed 13,200 houses, 87 churches, the cathedral of St. Paul and left 70,000 people homeless, there were only 6 reported deaths.
+1. In the Great Fire of London in 1666, which destroyed 13,200 houses, 87 churches, and the cathedral of St. Paul, and left 70,000 people homeless, there were only 6 reported deaths.
 According to historian Stephen Porter, there were eight people killed.

 2. The Parliament of Iceland is the oldest still operational parliament in the world.
 It exists since 930.

 3. The Arabic numerals were actually discovered by Indian mathematicians.

 4. The first bomb that fell on Berlin from the Allies in WWII killed the one and only elephant in the Berlin zoo.

 5. General Antonio Lopez de Santa Anna ordered a full military funeral in 1838 for his amputated leg.
 He lost it by canon fire.

 6. King George I of England was German.

 7. A man from New Orleans hired a pirate to liberate Napoleon from his exile to the island of St. Helena.